brettjrea/gatsby_typescript_styled_setup/README.md

 gatsby develop:
 ```

-or to ensure the .nvmrc is read use
+or to ensure the .nvmrc file is being read, use

 ```
 npm run develop